Eskimon/twitch-connect4/README.md

 And... it's done !
 But read the following line to now how to connect it to your own channels :D

+When the game starts, viewers have time (see "Customization" below) to join the game.
+Then, the bot draw 2 names to come and play.
+During their turn, the player need to send the column number to play (1 to 7).
+And that's it!

 # Customization

 To configure the bot, you need to tweak the URL that you paste.
 The simplest is to juste update the channel (i.e. your twitch channel name) for the bot to know where to connect.